 In the absence of an effective solution to retrieve the revision history of Wikidata, RQSS reads the HTML history pages of items on the Wikidata website front end.
 Figure 12 shows the 'View History' tab of Albert Einstein (Q937) on 20 September 2022.
 In these HTML pages, there is a record for each edit in which the date-time of the edit, the editor's account and a brief description of the edit are available.
 In terms of references, the metadata provided on these pages is limited.
 One can only check the addition, deletion, or change of a reference for a specific statement property.
 There is no data on what reference value has been changed.
 Also, there is no distinction between different statements with the same property.
-With these limitations in mind, RQSS retrieve all (item, referenced statement property) pairs from the subsets.
-Then, RQSS investigates the last editor user account that added/edited a reference for that specific property of that item using an XPath query [61].
+With these limitations in mind, RQSS retrieve all (item, referenced statement property pairs from the subsets.
+Then, RQSS investigates the last editor user account that added/edited a reference for that specific property of that item using an XPath query [62].
 Note that there is an upper date limit set to 3 January 2022 (the release date of the subsetted Wikidata dump).
 We consider an added/edited reference human-added if there is no sub-string bot in the editor's account username.

+Table 14 shows the number and the percentage of referenced items, the number of referenced facts (distinct properties used) of the referenced items, the score of the metric, and the number of fact properties in which there

+Subset Referenced Items Referenced Facts (Distinct Properties) Score (Metric 14) No Historical Metadata Gene Wiki 8,022,583 (87%) 49,552,129 Music 862,053 (88%) 6,030,622 0.5028 1,868,355 (31%) Ships 68,495 (53%) 286,307 0.7888 102,658 (36%) Random 100K #1 70,458 (81%) 526,658 0.4316 440,174 (83%) Random 100K #2 70,754 (81%) 526,028 0.4313 439,646 (83%) Random 500K 351,923 (81%) 2,627,460 0.4294 2,193,210 (83%) Random 1M 702,033 (81%) 5,243,722 0.4312 4,379,482 (83%)

-Table 14 shows the number and the percentage of referenced items, the number of referenced facts (distinct properties used) of the referenced items, the score of the metric, and the number of fact properties in which there is no historical metadata for them.
-While the initial (item, referenced statement property) pairs have been extracted quickly, the results of Gene Wiki were not available after three unsuccessful attempts and more than 90 days of processing due to the huge number of external HTTP requests and HTML rendering requiered.
+is no historical metadata for them.
+While the initial (item, referenced statement property) pairs have been extracted quickly, the results of Gene Wiki were not available after three unsuccessful attempts and more than 90 days of processing due to the huge number of external HTTP requests and HTML rendering required.
 The scores vary between random and topical subsets.
-Due to the presence of active bots in the Gene Wiki WikiProject, such as

-RQSS results for human-added references.
-Computing Gene Wiki scores timed out after three unsuccessful attempts and more than 90 days of processing.
-Referenced Facts Subset Referenced Items Score (Metric 14) No Historical Metadata (Distinct Properties) Gene Wiki 8,022,583 (87%) 49,552,129 Music 862,053 (88%) 6,030,622 0.5028 1,868,355 (31%) Ships 68,495 (53%) 286,307 0.7888 102,658 (36%) Random 100K #1 70,458 (81%) 526,658 0.4316 440,174 (83%) Random 100K #2 70,754 (81%) 526,028 0.4313 439,646 (83%) Random 500K 351,923 (81%) 2,627,460 0.4294 2,193,210 (83%) Random 1M 702,033 (81%) 5,243,722 0.4312 4,379,482 (83%)

-Pathwaybot20 and ProteinBoxBot21, we hypothesize that there are more bot-added references than human-added 14 references in the Gene Wiki subset.
-For the same reason, i.e. the lack of active bots in the corresponding WikiProject, 15 16 Ships have the highest human-added reference ratio.
+Due to the presence of active bots in the Gene Wiki WikiProject, such as Pathwaybot17 and ProteinBoxBot18, we hypothesize that there are more bot-added references than human-added references in the Gene Wiki subset.
+For the same reason, i.e. the lack of active bots in the corresponding WikiProject, Ships have the highest human-added reference ratio.
 The ratio for random subsets is 0.43 on average, which is less than both topical subsets.
-It also justifies the higher rate of reference sharing in random subsets versus Music and 17 18 Ships.
+It also justifies the higher rate of reference sharing in random subsets versus Music and Ships.
 The percentage of referenced facts with no historical metadata is also high in all random subsets.
-Note that if we consider curating a large amount of data in one action as the main feature of bots, some human user accounts 19 20 (without bot prefixes or suffixes) may also show the same behaviour.
-Identifying those accounts requires pattern 21 recognition on Wikidata revision history which is not the scope of this paper.
+Note that if we consider curating a large amount of data in one action as the main feature of bots, some human user accounts (without bot prefixes or suffixes) may also show the same behaviour.
+Identifying those accounts requires pattern recognition over the Wikidata revision history which is not the scope of this paper.